theheking/intro-to-python/practical_overview/4_Missing_Filled.md

-### Explaination
+### Explanation
 Notice that we have 444 observations/rows that contain one or more missing values.

-Thats roughly **37%** of data contains missing values.
+That's roughly **37%** of data contains missing values.

-We have used `[]` convension to select subset of data.
+We have used `[]` conversion to select a subset of data.

 More information about slicing and indexing can be found out here.

 `(axis=1)` is a numpy convention to specify columns.

 Note that the weight column of our DataFrame contains many null or NaN values.
 Next, we will explore ways of dealing with this.

-If we look at the weight column in the surveys data we notice that there are NaN (Not a Number) values.
-NaN values are undefined values that cannot be represented mathematically.
+If we look at the weight column in the patient data, we notice that there are NaN (Not a Number) values.
+NaN values are undefined values that are not represented mathematically.

 Pandas, for example, will read an empty cell in a CSV or Excel sheet as a NaN.
-NaNs have some desirable properties: if we were to average the weight column without replacing our NaNs, Python would know to skip over those cells.
+However, NaNs have some desirable properties: if we were to average the weight column without replacing our NaNs, Python would know to skip over those cells.

 ## Dealing with missing values.